 What separates the A* students from the rest?
 We asked those who got top grades in their exams to divulge their tips and study hacks.

-This is what students on The Student Room (TSR), who received at least one A* in their A-level exams, attributed their success to.
+This is what students on our sister site The Student Room (TSR), who received at least one A* in their A-level exams, attributed their success to.
 And no, none of them include leaving things to the last minute...

 Alternatively, skip down to our top A-level revision tips including answers to common study questions.